kohana/core/guide/kohana/index.md

-[!!] **We are currently in the middle of a documentation revamp.
-Please check the [forums](http://forum.kohanaframework.org/discussions/tagged/documentation), and if you want to contribute read the [userguide readme](http://github.com/bluehawk/userguide/blob/docs/README.md) and fork [bluehawk's forks](http://github.com/bluehawk) of the modules.**

-(This page should probably be rewritten by one of the devs)

 # What is Kohana?

 Kohana is an open source, [object oriented](http://wikipedia.org/wiki/Object-Oriented_Programming) [MVC](http://wikipedia.org/wiki/Model–View–Controller "Model View Controller") [web framework](http://wikipedia.org/wiki/Web_Framework) built using [PHP5](http://php.net/manual/intro-whatis "PHP Hypertext Preprocessor") by a team of volunteers that aims to be swift, secure, and small.